mindspank/qsocks/README.md

 #qsocks
 ####A lightweight promise wrapper around the Qlik Sense Engine API

+####This is the 2.0 Branch of qsocks.
+Due some breaking changes in the variable api for 2.1 use this branch if you need 2.0 support.

 qsocks was born to provide a lightweight promise layer around the Engine API.
 Shortening the time to implemention without limiting the developer in what she or he can accomplish.